-Last updated on March 22, 2024
+Last updated on October 17, 2025

 Ghen, Arcanum Weaver | Illustration by Kieran Yanner

-I’m here to give you guys some tips on the sealed format today.
+I’m here to give you guys some tips on the Sealed format today.
 It’s a highly competitive and extremely fun format that lets you use whatever you get in your booster packs to build yourself a killer deck.
-This format is a personal favorite of mine since each player has equal resources and will battle it out over with their deckbuilding skills.
+This format is a personal favorite of mine since each player has equal resources and will battle it out with their deckbuilding skills.

 So, let’s begin!